f418me/LightningMailFaucet/README.md

 There are other possibility to do that with LNURL-withdraw QR-Codes.
 But we recognized that it is better to first only use the protocol layer when explaining the lightning network.
 Therefore we decided to use a faucet which can pay invoices directly.

-We use LNbits as a backend for the faucet.
-LNbits is a free and open-source lightning wallet that offers a lot of extension.
+We use Alby Wallet as a backend for the faucet.

-LNbits can run on the lightning-network LND and core-lightning.
+You can also use LNBits as a backend.
+Currently you can use Tag 0.1.0 for that.
+Or work on the Branch feature-lnbits.

-In addition an e-mail address is required to check the request and to send the responses.
+In addition an e-mail address is required to check the invoices which are send to you.
+To send back a respone e-mail we use the GMail API.
+This is also configurable in the .env file.
+Not using the GMail API is also possible.
+You can also use your SMTP Server.
+We use GMail API because we can avoid some problems with the spam filter.

 <!-- GETTING STARTED -->